armytag/langs/speedlang-20-21-22/README.md

 - Perverbal negative word (clause initial)
 - Symmetric and assymetric negation depending on some other factor (e.g. tense)
 - *Have at least three ways of forming requests/commands, and describe how they differ in use (i.e. which contexts)*
+    1. Imperative verb (strong/direct)
+    1. Optative verb with desired situation (soft/indirect) ("Hope I have water" rather than "Hope you give me some water")
+    1. Negative prohibitive verb (joking/intimate)
 - *Include at least two ways negative commands can be formed*
+    1. Prohibitive verb (suggestion)
+    1. Negative imperative verb (command)

 ### Test Sentences
 "A dog bit me"

-bite-PFV-1SG.C1 1SG.C1.ACC dog-NOM.C3-PST
+bite-PFV-1SG.G1 1SG.G1.ACC dog-NOM.G3-PST

 "I didn't bite the dog"

-NEG-bite-PFV-3SG.C3 1SG.C1-NOM-PST dog-ACC.C3
+NEG-bite-PFV-3SG.G3 1SG.G1-NOM-PST dog-ACC.G3